Click Stamp Tool to add stamp annotations to documents:

 •Select Current Page to use only the current page.

 •Select Pages to specify pages from the file.
-Page range options are detailed here.
+See here for further information.
 Note that if more than one page is selected then a new stamp will be created for each page.

 •Enter a name in the Stamp Title text box.
 Click the blue icon to include macros as desired.